NEDE-Cosmo/TriggerCLASS/README.md

 Compiling TriggerCLASS and getting started
 -----------------------------------

-In order to install TriggerCLASS, clone the branch "NewEDEv3" in a new folder and follow the same steps as required for the installation of the base CLASS code detailed on https://github.com/lesgourg/class_public.
+In order to install TriggerCLASS, clone the branch "NewEDEv3" in a new folder and follow the same steps as required for the installation of the base CLASS code detailed in https://github.com/lesgourg/class_public.
 Also see the Wiki page:

 https://github.com/lesgourg/class_public/wiki/Installation